 Mold is not a plant and not an animal.

-Mold is a fungi with its own unique “life-style”.
+Mold is a fungi with its own unique “lifestyle”.

-mold are carbon hydrates extracted from the material the mold lives on.
+1. Contrary to green plants, the food sources for mold are carbon hydrates extracted from the material the mold lives on.
 As mold extracts carbon, it destroys the carbon-containing substances: organic materials such as wood, wood-based products and plastics made from petroleum products as well as building materials such as concrete and sheetrock.
+Other examples are paper products, card board, paints, insulation, carpets and upholstery.
 Mold infestations can have catastrophic consequences by weakening or destroying structural elements in buildings.

 3. And that is still not all.
 One mold colony can grow millions of spores to reproduce.
 When the tiny spores are airborne and dispersed throughout a building, they are inhaled by the people living in the building causing coughing, allergic reactions or asthma.
 People have become seriously ill from living in moldy places.
 The smell alone can be bad.